Ballwizard/lectures/Dribbling/Behind the back Dribble.md

 ### How to do a behind the back dribble?
 Before we try to do any sort of motion, we need to get in the right stance.
 Straighten your back, enter a half-squat stance, and slightly lean back.

 To prepare for the actual motion, we aren't going to do any dribbles.
-W
+With one of your hands holding the ball bring your ball low and bring it to your other hand behind your back.
+Do it back and forward, with both of your hands as the starting ones.
+Repeat the motion and do it faster and faster.

+Once you've become comfortabl

 ### Drills to train between the legs dribbling
 While there are a lot of drills to train dribbling, here are some that we recommend: